DeanLight/spannerlib/tutorials/introduction.md

               free_var_name	Y
               free_var_name	Z

 # Queries<a class="anchor" id="queries"></a>
-Querying is very simple in RGXlog.
+Querying is very simple in RGXLog.
 You can query by using constant values, local variables and free variables:

 ```python